kokoko3k/koko-aio-slang/docs-ng.md

                 ...will give a mask with a blank space, the neutral white color and another blank space Example 4: Phosphors+gap count=1 and R=0 G=0 B=0 ...like the previous one, but without any blank spaces.
+        Phosphors width Min, Max:
+            The width of each phosphors can grow or shrink, depending on the luminosity of the underlying pixel luminance.
+            1.0 refers to the full mask width, so stay around 0.2 if you want avoid them to blend.
+            Use Min and Max parameter to limit the minimum and maximum size they can reach.
+        Mask gamma:
+                Since emulating phosphors with high Min-Max range changes the apparent gamma of the final image, it is advised, if needed, to use this option to compensate, instead of the main gamma correction.
+        Fade on bright:
+            How much the mask is visible over bright pixels.

             Cell size multiplier x (neg=divider):
                 Multiply (or divide if the parameter is < 0) the mask (cell) size by a factor.
                 As stated(**), the size may be relative to screen or core, this allow you to